Options and Program Ideas

 Hiring a Private Guide for your mountain adventure can provide a very high quality experience for you and/or your climbing partners.
 Your guide will be completely focused on your objective.

-Day Climbs near Banff, Canmore & Lake Louise:
+Day Climbs near Banff, Canmore and Lake Louise:

 The highways that traverse the Rockies provide easy access to a wonderful variety of peaks and make rewarding day climbs possible.
 From Canmore, Banff and Lake Louise you can book climbs for one day or several.
 Kananaskis Country and the Rocky Mountain National Parks (Banff, Jasper, Kootenay and Yoho) are all possible day destinations (Jasper is further away and you may be better staying at one of the hotels or hostels along the Banff-Jasper Parkway).
 Typically these climbs are mostly on rock with some snow in the early season.